 The decision for sequestration isn’t as easy as many financial decisions.
 For example, when faced with the choice between saving money on a product or service, who doesn’t want to save a few pounds now and then?
 But when it comes to Sequestration an assortment of emotions make it a difficult choice to take even when it’s obvious that there are very few other suitable options.

-Sequestration is one of the hardest choices you’ll make in your life and one complicated by other’s opinion about it.
+Sequestration is one of the hardest choices you’ll make in your life and one complicated by other peoples opinion about it.
 Some people have a very strong reaction against the idea of being sequestered and when faced with the possibility, will very likely look for other options.
 The most obvious one is a Trust Deed.
 Trust Deeds Scotland have many similarities to Sequestration but many crucial differences too, and it’s those differences that under the wrong circumstances can make your situation much worse over time.
-You may end up putting yourself through a lot more pain and suffering to achieve the same purpose at the end – to be debt-free and move on with your life
+You may end up putting yourself through a lot more pain and suffering to achieve the same purpose at the end – to be free from the worry of debt and move on with your life

-To qualify for a Trust Deed you need to have debt of around £8,000 otherwise you cannot apply.
-Sequestration on the other hand can be applied for with as little as £1,500 debt, making it much more affordable for those people who know they don’t have any way of paying back their debts but are unhappy simply waiting for the balances to rise with fees and interest until they can.
+There is no monetary limit to qualify for a Trust Deed but you probably need to have debt of around £8,000 to make it worthwhile.
+Sequestration on the other hand can be applied for with as little as £1,500 debt, making it much more accessible for those people who know they don’t have any way of paying back their debts but are unhappy simply waiting for the balances to rise with fees and interest.

-Once your payment for your application (petition) for sequestration has been accepted, there is no more money expected from you bar the fees of the IP and these come from the sale of your assets before it goes to your creditors.
-The only exception to this is if you earn a lot of money, and will have a considerable amount of disposal income once the sequestration is approved – your IP may ask you to make a monthly contribution for short period of time.
-Trust Deeds on the other require a payment every month come rain or shine, when your living expenses go up and your wages come down.
-You can sometimes have your budget adjusted, but you have to apply to your IP for them to review your finances and abide by their decision.
+Once your payment for your application (petition) for sequestration has been accepted, the fees of the Trustee come from the sale of your assets beforeany balance goes to your creditors.
+The exception to this is if you earn enough money, and have enough disposal income once the sequestration is approved – that your IP may require you to make a monthly contribution for up to 36 months.
+Trust Deeds require a payment every month for as much as 4 years in many cases, and may be less flexible when your living expenses go up and your wages come down.
+You can sometimes have your budget adjusted, but you have to apply to your Trustee for them to review your finances and abide by their decision.

-With Trust Deeds you’ll wait three years before you can start a new life for yourself.
-Sequestration on the other hand will let you start to live again straight away.
+A Trust Deed lasts up to 4 years and you will have to disclose windfalls or assets you recieve during that time.
+Sequestration on the other hand results in your discharge in just 12 months, allowing you to start to live normally again much earlier.
 Once your discharge is granted after 12 months you can start to slowly rebuild your life and your credit record.

 Sequestration is not an easy option and certainly not an option for everyone, but for people with a lot of debt and too little income to repay it, sequestration can be a lifesaver.
 Some people struggle for years to pay back their debts on very little money, only to have something happen and end up being deeper in debt than when they started or having to be sequestered anyway.

-Sequestration is a way out of a perpetual debt cycle that is relatively quick, inexpensive and gives almost immediate relief from the stress of dealing with aggressive and unpleasant creditors.
+Sequestration is a way out of a perpetual debt cycle that is relatively quick, inexpensive and gives almost immediate relief from the stress of dealing with persistent and sometimes unpleasant creditors.